German stocks - Factors to watch on June 18

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-FRANKFURT, June 18 The DAX top-30 index looked set to open flat on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0615 GMT.
+FRANKFURT, June 18 The DAX top-30 index looked set to open down 0.5 percent on Thursday, according to premarket data from brokerage Lang & Schwarz at 0608 GMT.

 The following are some of the factors that may move German stocks: